Wild Animals and Empty Space

 It is paced victory.
 But why?

 God’s concern is not speed, but stewardship.
-He is not merely clearing space.
-He is preparing a people capable of living faithfully in what He gives them.
+He is not merely clearing space, but is preparing a people capable of living faithfully in what He gives them.

 We may instinctively equate holiness with removal.
 If something is bad, we want it gone.
 Completely.
 Immediately.